 The expert: Nancy Ondra is the author of more than 15 gardening books.
 She lives and gardens in Bucks County, Pennsylvania.

 Days to maturity: 65

 If I could only grow one tomato (which is a sad thought; I hope it never happens), it might be ‘Alston Everlasting’.
 This large cherry tomato, almost a saladette, is so versatile.
 It’s perfect for salads or making oven-roasted sauce with a late-season harvest.
 I really appreciate a tomato that is good both early and late in the season.
-‘Alston Everlasting’ was a popular favorite at Monticello’s Heritage Harvest Festival tomato tasting a couple of years ago.
-I especially appreciate that this indeterminate variety is easy to grow and delicious fresh, cooked, or dried.
+‘Alston Everlasting’ was a popular favorite at Monticello’s Heritage Harvest Festival tomato-tasting a couple of years ago.
+I especially appreciate that this indeterminate variety is easy to grow and deliciously fresh, cooked or dried.